 |Fees||Look up fees|

 Artificial intelligence (AI) and new digital technologies are affecting almost every aspect of modern society.
 These developments have many beneficial consequences.
-They have also raised concerns about a host of issues, including their impact on employment, health and safety, interpersonal relationships, human rights, discrimination, bias and choice.
-The legal and regulatory responses to AI and digital technologies requires both technical expertise, particularly in computer science and engineering, and insights from other disciplines such as sociology, psychology, criminology, history and philosophy.
+The varied uses of AI also raise a host of concerns, including about their impact on employment, health and safety, interpersonal relationships, human rights, discrimination, and human autonomy.
+Developing sound ethical, policy and legal responses to AI requires expertise from the technical fields, especially maths, computer science and engineering, and also the social sciences and humanities, including sociology, psychology, criminology, history, ethics, and philosophy.
+This subject uses interdisciplinary perspectives to investigate AI, ethics and the law.

 Topics will include investigating: